-- 3.5 Develop customer programs and initiatives that prioritize decarbonization, community resiliency and customer savings. - 3.6 Measure and increase customer satisfaction, using tools such as surveys and focus groups, while maintaining an overall participation rate of no less than 90%. - 3.7 Integrate and address the concerns and priorities of emerging and historically marginalized communities in the design and implementation of VCE's services and programs.
+3.5 - Develop customer programs and initiatives that prioritize decarbonization, community resiliency and customer savings.

+3.6 - Measure and increase customer satisfaction, using tools such as surveys and focus groups, while maintaining an overall participation rate of no less than 90%.

+3.7 - Integrate and address the concerns and priorities of emerging and historically marginalized communities in the design and implementation of VCE's services and programs.

-• 2021 - Key Accomplishments & Developments 2022 - Planned Activities ates and heat pump rebates/support are in progress. f was invited to present on building decarbonization to the Woodland Sustainability Committee (WSC) in uary 2022 rove and launch heat pump and EV ate program; program design for ler incentives for low-income omers.
-Intivize low-income community with grams (CARE/FERA, PIPP, and ELRP.) ntained customer participation rate of over 90% iewed and modified Opt-out process for improvements such as live customer service representative agement for better awareness and education prior to final customer decision. used engagement and outreach with imunities with low participation.
-Innection nitor AMP and PiPP implementation PG&E and SMUD. tinue posting in Spanish, measure ess in March 2022.
+2021 - Key Accomplishments & Developments 2022 - Planned Activities le significant progress on three programs in Q3-4 2021.
+Ag pilot approved by the CPUC; programs for both EV ates and heat pump rebates/support are in progress. f was invited to present on building decarbonization to the Woodland Sustainability Committee (WSC) in Jary 2022 rove and launch heat pump and EV ate program; program design for ler incentives for low-income omers.
+Intivize low-income community with grams (CARE/FERA, PIPP, and ELRP.) used engagement and outreach with imunities with low participation. ricipating in Arrearage Management Program (AMP) and Percentage income Payment Plan (PIPP) with PG&E and er CCAs so that customers at high risk of disconnection can get support in paying arrearages and avoid oppection hitor AMP and PiPP implementation PG&E and SMUD. tinue posting in Spanish, measure cess in March 2022.